I. Vegetable Powder Introduction

 Besides consumed as food, some specific vegetable powders can be added as medical ingredients.

-In recently years, vegetable powders has been developed by modern technique & economy and used in more and more fields.
+In recent years, vegetable powders have been developed by modern technique & economy and used in more and more fields.
 In the future, micrometer technology is expected to be applied in the specific vegetable powder, it’s the time of technology. when the time comes, technology will directly influence and even determine economy.

 III.
 Vegetable Powder Processing Technology

-3.1 There are two main vegetable powder processing technology:
+3.1 There are two main vegetable powder processing technologies: